Jessica Poole

 “I am training with Foley’s MMA,” said Poole.
 “The transition is different.
 It is very quiet.
 I really enjoy the people here.
 I love my partners.
 We have a lot of young, hungry fighters and everywhere I go – whether its JacksonWink, American Top Team or here, there is a pool of so much talent.
 I’m just glad to have really great training partners and Dave Foley really knows his stuff.”

-Foley and his team will be taking Poole through the last of her training ahead of her MMA debut at Xtreme Fighting Nation against fellow amateur bantamweight fighter, Gloria Acosta, on September 20th.
+Foley and his team will be taking Jessica Poole through the last of her training ahead of her MMA debut at Xtreme Fighting Nation against fellow amateur bantamweight fighter, Gloria Acosta, on September 20th.
 Acosta has two fights on her record with one win and one loss both coming by way of knockout.

 Poole was reticent when asked about how she sees the fight between her and Acosta playing out, but she ensured she would be more than ready come fight night.

-“I’ve seen her fights and I can’t give you too much information on how I’m preparing for her, but it’ll be a good fight,” said Poole.
+“I’ve seen her fights, and I can’t give you too much information on how I’m preparing for her, but it’ll be a good fight,” said Poole.
 “I’m up for the challenge and it’s a blessing to fight, even during COVID.
-I’m glad that she accepted and we can make this happen, especially women fighters during this time period.
-It’ll definitely be a good fight and I wish her the best.
+I’m glad that she accepted, and we can make this happen, especially women fighters during this time period.
+It’ll definitely be a good fight, and I wish her the best.
 I know she’s a tough chick.”

 Seeing as though her first fight is just around the corner, Poole acknowledged how much pressure she is under from a lot of people.
 When she started getting ready, her family was still somewhat hesitant about her becoming a fighter.